-While at App State, I taught graduate classes in higher education for Appalachian State to university faculty and staff at the North Carolina School of the Arts, Isothermal Community College, Cleveland Community College, and Catawba Valley Community College.
+While at App State, I was asked to teach graduate classes in higher education to university faculty and staff at the North Carolina School of the Arts, Isothermal Community College, Cleveland Community College, and Catawba Valley Community College.

-Last but not least, in 2010, my family and I moved to Waco where I served at Baylor University for 11.5 years.
-From 2010 to 2019, I worked the Dean for Student Learning & Engagement, overseeing housing (over 5,000 beds), orientation (for ~3,200 incoming students), Greek Life (25% of students), 350 student organizations (70% of 20,000 students involved), 10 living-learning communities (50% of first years), 15 faculty-in-residence, the Student Union, campus programs, spirit & traditions (including the live bears and zoo on campus and the oldest Homecoming in the nation,) Waco Hall (a ~2,000 seat performance venue), Line Camp (extended orientation), residence hall construction and renovations, and a leadership program and academic minor in leadership.
+In 2010, my family and I moved to Waco, Texas where I served at Baylor University for 11.5 years.
+During this time, as the Dean for Student Learning & Engagement, I worked with the departments overseeing housing, orientation, Greek Life, student organizations, living-learning communities, faculty-in-residence, the Student Union, all-campus programs, spirit & traditions (including the live bears and an accredited zoo on campus and the oldest Homecoming in the nation,) a ~2,000 seat performance venue, $200M in residence hall construction and renovations, and a 200-student academic minor in leadership.

-In 2019, I shifted to the Provost’s Office where I served in Institutional Effectiveness.
-My focus was on all the 60 or more departments not responsible for teaching courses and I focused on helping them plan, implement, assess, and improve over time.
-In addition, I facilitated Baylor’s 5th Year Report for our accreditation with SACS, the organization which accredits over 775 universities in the southern U.S. While working at Baylor I was asked to participate in 7 institutional reviews for SACSCOC.
+My last 2.5 years at Baylor, I shifted to the Provost’s Office where I served in Institutional Effectiveness.
+My focus was the >60 administrative departments at the university my focus was to help them plan, act, assess, and improve over time.
+I facilitated Baylor’s 5th Year Report for our accreditation with SACS.
+While at Baylor I was invited to participate in 7 other universities’ institutional accreditation reviews.

-In the meantime, I have been working more than full days in three primary roles.
-The first is as a Consulting Advisor for Higher Talent Executive Search, where my recent searches have included a students affairs leader at college in Maryland, a vice president for a political organization focused on united the left and right, and a leader in human resources at a Catholic diocese in Virginia.
-The second role is as a dissertation chair and reader for multiple Liberty University doctoral students and the third role is as graduate faculty member for Texas Christian University in summer 2022.
-Lastly, I am also a job explorer, talking to over 250 colleagues from January to July 2022 in various careers linked to my loves of universities, college student development, and organizational success.
-If you have an idea I should consider or someone that I should meet with, please let me know.
+In 2022, I have been working in multiple part-time roles.
+The first is as a Consulting Advisor for Higher Talent Executive Search, where my recent searches have included a students affairs university leader, a vice president for a political organization focused on uniting the left and right, and a leader in human resources at a Catholic diocese.
+Another role is as a dissertation chair and reader for multiple Liberty University doctoral students and a third role has been serving as a career coach for many of the Baylor students and staff I was blessed to get to know while teaching and working there.
+In summer, 2022, I also taught an ethics and equity focused graduate course in leadership at Texas Christian University.